The potential for and politics of "just" urban sustainability transitions

-My academic, intellectual and advocacy interests lie in the domain of sustainability transitions.
-I define these as the policy transformations and changed social practices required to achieve the political, social, economic, and value systems that can provision both social justice and ecosystem health.
+My academic and advocacy interests lie in the domain of "just" sustainability transitions.
+I define these as the social, political and economic transformations required to create spaces that can ensure both social justice and ecosystem health.

-As an activist-scholar with interdisciplinary training and expertise in environmental politics, consumption studies, urban geography, and cultural sociology, I tackle this research agenda by studying the cultural and environmental politics of public policies and community initiatives that seek to 'green' urban environments, particularly in the mega-cities of emerging economies.
+As an activist-scholar with interdisciplinary training in political ecology, sustainable consumption studies and urban geography, I tackle this research agenda by studying the cultural and environmental politics of public policies and community initiatives that seek to 'green' urban environments, particularly in the mega-cities of emerging economies.
 Much of my research to date has been located in the city of Bangalore, India, where I conducted a community-engaged ethnographic study of bicycling and zero-waste movements.

 I try to produce community-engaged scholarship that contributes towards a systemic transition to a more sustainable and just world for more people.
 As part of my ethnographic research in Bangalore, I worked with Hasirudala, a waste picker cooperative, and a number of neighborhood associations.
 While in the field, I cultivated enduring relationships with these communities and continue to collaborate with them on grant-writing, media, and outreach.